Tuesday, 31 January 2017

 Back to Dundee

 I went on a wee road trip to Dundee and back today.
-I was taking David and Chanel back to University for the new term, and they needed a lift because David was transporting various gadgets and Christmas gifts which would have been to bulky to carry on the train.
-For example one of his Christmas presents was an A3 Laminator; perhaps not a typical gift for a twenty-one year old to request but that's our David!
+I was taking Davie and Chanel back to University for the new term, and they needed a lift because Davie was transporting various gadgets and Christmas gifts which would have been to bulky to carry on the train.
+For example one of his Christmas presents was an A3 Laminator; perhaps not a typical gift for a twenty-one year old to request but that's our Davie!

 It was a lovely day for a drive, and when we arrived in Dundee the three of us had a tasty lunch in our favourite Bridgeview Station Restaurant.
-After a quick trip to Tesco I dropped David and Chanel off at David's flat and enjoyed a pleasant drive home while listening to my music.
+After a quick trip to Tesco I dropped Davie and Chanel off at Davie's flat and enjoyed a pleasant drive home while listening to my music.

 Invitations